 Need more advice on solubility, usage and handling?
 Please email to: firstname.lastname@example.org

 ||The packaging of the product may have turned upside down during transportation, resulting in the natural compounds adhering to the neck or cap of the vial. take the vial out of its packaging and gently shake to let the compounds fall to the bottom of the vial. for liquid products, centrifuge at 200-500 RPM to gather the liquid at the bottom of the vial. try to avoid loss or contamination during handling.

 |J Nat Prod.
 2014 Feb 28;77(2):285-97. |

 |Activation and inhibition of thermosensitive TRP channels by voacangine, an alkaloid present in Voacanga africana, an African tree.[Pubmed: 24484240]|

 In this study, the agonist and antagonist activities of 1 were examined against thermosensitive TRP channels.
 Channel activity was evaluated mainly using TRP channel-expressing HEK cells and calcium imaging.
 Herein, it was shown that 1 acts as an antagonist for TRPV1 and TRPM8 but as an agonist for TRPA1 (EC50, 8 μM).
 The compound competitively blocked capsaicin binding to TRPV1 (IC50, 50 μM).
 Voacangine (1) competitively inhibited the binding of menthol to TRPM8 (IC50, 9 μM), but it showed noncompetitive inhibition against icilin (IC50, 7 μM).
-Accordingly, Voacangine may contribute to the development of a novel class of stimulus-selective TRPM8 blockers|
+Moreover, the compound selectively abrogated chemical agonist-induced TRPM8 activation and did not affect cold-induced activation.